-12, 2018 as GOES-West.
-A notable difference between the ABI and the Himawari AHI is the missing green band (525 nm), due to which a true color image like those from MODIS and VIIRS cannot be made; NOAA, however, developed algorithms to create a pseudo green band and generates GeoColor images for users (Miller et al., 2020).
+PMI-M: polarimetric multispectral imager w/ multiple viewing directions IS: imaging spectrometer imagers.
+NOAA launched GOES-R (16) on 19 November 2016 as GOES-East and GOES-S (17) on 12 March 2018 as GOES-West.
+A notable difference between the ABI and the Himawari AHI is the missing green band (525 nm), due to which an ABI true color image like those from MODIS and VIIRS cannot be made; NOAA, however, developed algorithms to create a pseudo green band and generates GeoColor images for users (Miller et al., 2020).